-Let's now compare the IFF plants (dynamics from u to V_s) whether the encoders are fixed to the APA or not (Figure 3.8).
+Let's now compare the IFF plants whether the encoders are fixed to the APA or not (Figure 3.15).

-Figure 3.8: Effect of the encoder on the IFF plant
+Figure 3.15: Effect of the encoder on the IFF plant

-The transfer function from the excitation voltage u to the generated voltage V_s by the sensor stack is not influence by the fixation of the encoder.
+The transfer function from the excitation voltage V_a to the generated voltage V_s by the sensor stack is not influence by the fixation of the encoder.
 This means that the IFF control strategy should be as effective whether or not the encoders are fixed to the struts.

-In order to determine if the complex conjugate zero of Figure ?? is minimum phase or non-minimum phase, longer measurements are performed.
+Non-Minimum phase zero?
+In order to determine if the complex conjugate zero of Figure 3.14 is minimum phase or non-minimum phase, longer measurements are performed.